stepas-toliautas/enccs-instructor-training/content/teaching-style.md

 - meaning
 - connect with previous knowledge
-- stick to the script (conflicting info inhibits learning)

----

-## On the importance of feedback

-Feedback is an essential part of effective learning.
-Feedback is bi-directional:
-- To be effective, instructors need feedback on their learners' progress.
-Learners can also check their progress and ask relevant questions to get clarification.
-- Instructors also need feedback on their teaching.
-For instance, this can help them to adapt the pace, add/skip optional exercises and improve their teaching.

-### Getting/giving feedback on learners' progress

-This feedback comes through what is called *formative assessments* (in contrast to *summative assessment*).

-> ## Summative Assessment
-> *Summative assessment* is used
-> to judge whether a learner has reached an acceptable level of competence.
-> Usually at the end of a course
-> Learners either "pass" or "fail" a summative assessment.
-> One example is a driving exam,
-> which tells the rest of society whether someone can safely be allowed on the road.
-Most assessment done in university
-> courses is summative, and is used to assign course grades.
-{: .callout}

-> ## Formative assessment
+> ## Formative and summative assessment
 > *Formative assessment* takes place during teaching and learning.
 It sounds like
 > a fancy term, but it can be used to describe any interaction or activity
 > that provides feedback to both instructors and learners about learners' level of understanding of the
 > material.
 For learners, this feedback can help focus their study efforts.
 For instructors, it allows them to refocus
 > their instruction to respond to challenges that learners are facing.
-> Used continuously
+> Used continuously.
+>
+> *Summative assessment* is used
+> to judge whether a learner has reached an acceptable level of competence.
+> Usually at the end of a course
+> Learners either "pass" or "fail" a summative assessment.
 {: .callout}

-Learners don't "pass" or "fail" formative assessments; they are simply a feedback mechanism.
-For example, a music teacher might ask a learner to play a scale very slowly in order to see whether they are breathing correctly, and if not, what they should change.

-Formative assessment is most useful when it happens frequently (we'll talk about how frequently later) and when the results are easily interpretable by the learner and instructor.

-ENCCS uses different instruments to get feedback from learners:

-- Surveys: we will discuss ENCCS surveys in the episode {doc}`workshops-online`.
-- Exercises and quizzes: we have many exercises during ENCCS workshops and also use polls to keep participants engaged and to obtain quick feedback on their progress.
+---

+## Cognitive load

+Memory is not the only cognitive resource that is limited.
+Attention is constrained as well, which can limit the information that enters short term memory in the first place as well as interfere with attempts at consolidation.
+While many people believe that they can "multi-task", the reality is that attention can only focus on one thing at a time.
+Adding items that demand attention adds more things to alternate between attending to, which can reduce efficiency and performance on all of them.

+There are different theories of cognitive load.
+In one of these, `Sweller posits <https://doi.org/10.1207/s15516709cog1202_4>`__ that people have to attend to three types of things when they are learning:

+- Things they have to think about in order to **perform a task** ("intrinsic").
+- Mental effort required to **connect the task** to new and old information ("germane").
+- **Distractions** and other mental effort not directly related to performing or learning from the task ("extraneous").

+Cognitive load is not always a bad thing!
+There is plenty of evidence that some difficulty is desirable and can increase learning.
+However, there are limits.
+Managing all forms of cognitive load, with particular attention to extraneous load, can help prevent **cognitive overload** from impeding learning altogether.

+One way to manage cognitive load as tasks become more complex is by using guided practice: creating a structure that narrowly guides focus on specific skills and knowledge in a stepped fashion, with feedback at each step before transferring attention to a new feature.

+---

 ### Getting/giving feedback on teaching